 Recall the Law of Total Variance stating that, given a conditioning variable , we can always decompose a random variable ’s variance, into two components – the expectation of the conditional variance and the variance of the conditional expectation:

 Abadie and Imbens (2006) use this idea to derive the asymptotic variance formula for one-to-one and one-to-many matching estimators.
-They provide an analytical expression for the variance as tends to infinity (and hence, this is an approximation) using the matching covariates as conditioning variables.
+They provide an analytical expression for the variance as (and hence, this is an approximation) using the matching covariates as conditioning variables.
 I will not be going into their work in detail, but a couple of notes are worth discussing.

 The original formulation assumes the true propensity score function is known.
 This is rarely true and in practice we rely on an estimate of it.
 Practitioners then replace this true propensity score with the estimated one.
 This is OK, but not great – it brings me to the second issue.

 One needs to account for the fact that this propensity score is estimated.
 As such, it comes with uncertainty, which, if ignored, can potentially understate the variance of your estimator.
 Hello, type 1 errors!

 In follow-up work, Abadie and Imbens (2016) propose correction which accounts for this uncertainty.
 Interestingly, in a work that I will discuss below, Bodory et al. (2020) report that in practice this correction might increase or decrease the ATT variance.

 We can express all treatment effect estimators as a difference of weighted means:

 where the weights may depend on the propensity score.

 Lechner (2002) suggested calculating the variance of PSM based on this formula, assuming the weights are non-stochastic.
 In other words, the approach ignores the fact that the propensity score is estimated in a first step.
 The PSM variance is then equal to the sum of two terms – the one for the treated and the one for the control.